 Head coaches aren’t just responsible for one position like assistants are; they are responsible for the entire team as well as the direction of the program.
 What does that mean?
 Well, besides coaching the team, developing a game plan, evaluating players and, hopefully, winning games, head coaches also have to meet with local and national media at least once or twice a week, they have fundraisers to attend, charity speeches to give, meetings with boosters, meetings with their bosses (usually the Athletic Director or the President of the school they work for), sitting down with academic counselors as well as talking with their players.

 Having the ability to work with people is a must, but coaches must also have to ability to break through and talk to players much younger than them, generally at least 20 years younger if not more and they need to be very organized and meticulous while also possessing the energy necessary to recruit and evaluate high school players in addition to their many other duties.

-The top coaches, Meyer and Stoops, make nearly $6 million per year from the schools while also getting supplemental incomes from different areas including media, apparel and speaking engagements.
+As of 2018, the highest paid coach (Jim Harbaugh) makes over $9 million per year from University of Michigan while also getting supplemental incomes from different areas including media, apparel and speaking engagements.